-Qualified candidates will have a Bachelor’s degree in engineering or a related technical field, or equivalent related industry experience, and at least five years of recent, relevant experience in gas distribution operations.
-Candidates should have a thorough understanding of the pipeline safety code, excellent written and oral communication skills, and a working knowledge of Microsoft Word, Excel, Outlook, and Internet Explorer.
-The successful candidate will be responsible for implementation of the service with a designated group of up to 20 Subscribers in middle Georgia.
+Qualified candidates will have a bachelor’s degree in engineering or a related technical field, or equivalent related industry experience, and at least five years of recent, relevant experience in gas distribution operations.
+Candidates should have a thorough understanding of the pipeline safety code, excellent written and oral communication skills, and a working knowledge of Microsoft Word, Excel, and Outlook, as well as Google Chrome.
+The successful candidate will be responsible for implementation of the service with a designated group of up to 20 Subscribers in east and northeast Georgia.

-Applications will be accepted until October 19, 2018.
-Interested individuals should send their resumes, including references and salary requirements to email@example.com.
+Applications will be accepted until February 28, 2022, or until position is filled.
+Interested individuals should send their resumes, including references and salary requirements to firstname.lastname@example.org.
 The Gas Authority is an equal opportunity employer.